verozhao/verozhao/README.md

 #### 🌱 Things I am currently working on:
 - Finish my Computer Science and Data Science Undergrad Degree
-- Taking Computer System Organization and Algorithm courses
+- Taking Natural Language Processing and Agile Software Developement and DevOps
 - Serving as a tutor for NYU Machine Learning FML course
 - Doing a research assistant job in a lab
 - Taking online courses about Data Science and Machine Learning
-- Submitting job applications for summer interns and full time data scientist positions
+- Submitting job applications for summer interns and full time data scientist and software engineer positions
 - Collaborating and contributing on new projects
 - Thinking about new possibilities...